jfbrennan/single-file-web-component/README.md

 The [counter component](./x-counter.html) demonstrates the basic SFWC concept.

 The [country search component](./x-countries.html) demonstrates fetching data and rendering it in a searchable and sortable table.

+## Other topics
+**Custom HTML elements and the TAC CSS methodology** Some components do not need JavaScript, so what should you do?
+The status quo is to turn them into React components anyway (or whatever framework you're using) or define them as CSS classes.
+Neither approach is good.
+One is over-engineered and coupled to a framework despite having no need for one, and the other introduces a completely different paradigm that lacks the ability to define a sensible API and cannot scale beyond CSS.
+For these reasons the [TAC methodology](https://jordanbrennan.hashnode.dev/tac-a-new-css-methodology) was created.

+**Frameworks that work with Web Components**
+At this point virtually all JavaScript frameworks except React are compatible with Web Components.
+React 19 is supposed to fix this (six years late).
+As of June 2023 there is no release date for React 19.